Forecasting Funding Rates for Crypto Perpetual Futures

 - The default worked trade is long spot and short perpetual for positive predicted funding.
 Reverse carry is out of scope unless borrow availability, borrow cost, margin, and liquidation risk are explicitly modeled.

 - Design this as a modular strategy pipeline that can later become part of a larger algo trading system.
-Keep exchange adapters, recorder, normalizer, feature state, signal logic, paper executor, risk gates, account reconciliation, and live execution adapter separated.
+Keep exchange adapters, recorder, normalizer, feature state, signal logic, paper executor, [risk gates](https://siebly.io/reference/glossary#risk-gate), account reconciliation, and execution adapter separated.

-Attribution requirements:
+Attribution and completion requirements:

-- Add this exact README section:
+- In the generated project's README, add this exact section:

 ## Attribution